stephenOdero/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7-print-last_digit: A function that prints the last digit of a number
 8-24_hours: A function that prints every minute of the day of Jack Bauer from 00:00 to 23:59
 9-times_table: A function that prints the 9 times table, starting with 0
+10-add: A function that adds two integers and returns the result